-SEOs are, more often than not, “cat people”.
-That’s no surprise, given that we spend a lot of time online, and given that The Internet Is Made Of Cats.
+It seems that SEO experts are, more often than not, “cat people”.
 That’s why the first website which I’m looking at in this series belongs to the Cats Protection charity – a UK organization dedicated to feline welfare.

 I’m going to explore their website and see where they have issues, errors, and opportunities with their technical SEO.
 Hopefully, I’ll find some things which they can fix and improve, and thus improve their organic visibility.
 Maybe we’ll learn something along the way, too.